Become an affiliate partner and earn attractive commission.

 Let’s discuss this a bit more broadly so you’re better informed.

-What is Active Participation in Social Care?
+What is Active Participation in Health and Social Care?

 As we just said now, active participation treats an individual as active partners in their own care rather than passive recipients.